-I'm currently a fifth-year PhD candidate in the Human-Computer Interaction Institute at Carnegie Mellon University, where I work with Chinmay Kulkarni and Geoff Kaufman.
+I am a fifth-year PhD candidate in the Human-Computer Interaction Institute at Carnegie Mellon University, where I work with Chinmay Kulkarni and Geoff Kaufman.

 Find me: Pittsburgh, PA pkhadpe@cs.cmu.edu @pranavkhadpe